hilmanski/contentswift/README.md

 # About
 Content research tool alternative for SEO.

-By using this tool, you'll get any relevant information regarding certain keyword search and hints on what other top ranking results did with their article/page.
+Using this tool, you'll get relevant information regarding specific keyword searches and hints on what other top-ranking results did with their article/page.

 > Right now we're focusing on Google SERP only

-*The commercial version for this open source would be something like:
+*The commercial version for this open source tool would be something like:
-Surfer SEO, ClearScope, NeuronWriter, etc.. (of course they offer more features than this).*
+Surfer SEO, Frase io, ClearScope, NeuronWriter, etc.. (of course they offer more features than this).*

-- This is for personal usage, so no authentication setup needed.
+- This is for personal usage, no authentication setup needed in the app itself.
 - Sign up to [SerpApi](https://serpapi.com) to get FREE Serp search results credit

+## Status
+Under heavy development.
+Not for production.

 ## Tech